j3t/ssl-utils/README.md

 ssl-utils provides some builder to create key materials easily and quickly.
 There are also helpers to access the key materials and to control the runtime behavior.
 The library is written in Java and requires version 6 or higher.

 ## SSLContextBuilder
 The [SSLContextBuilder](https://github.com/j3t/ssl-utils/blob/master/src/main/java/com/github/j3t/ssl/utils/SSLContextBuilder.java) is a builder-pattern style factory to create a [SSLContext](http://docs.oracle.com/javase/7/docs/api/javax/net/ssl/SSLContext.html).
-To create a SSLContext, the KeyStore - to authenticate yourself - and the TrustStore - to define the trusted peers - must be configured.

 To create the default SSL Context, nothing has to be configured.
-In this case the default key- and trust store of the JVM is used.
+In this case the default key- and trust-store of the JVM is used.
 The default SSL protocol is TLS v1.2 (JVM v7 or higher) or TLS v1.0 (JVM v6 or lower).
 ```java
 SSLContext sslContext = SSLContextBuilder.create()
 		.build();
 ```

-you can also configure a key- or trust-store...
+or set up your own key- and trust-store...
 ```java
 KeyStore trustStore = ...
 KeyStore keyStore = ...